JohnnyGOX17/john-gentile-website/kb/programming_languages/rust.md

 For more info, [see The Cargo Book](https://doc.rust-lang.org/cargo/index.html).

+As part of `cargo` there's also:
+- [clippy](https://doc.rust-lang.org/clippy/): a collection of lints to catch common mistakes and improve Rust code
+- [rustfmt](https://rust-lang.github.io/rustfmt/?version=master&search=): a Rust code formatter, can also be run with `cargo fmt`.

 #### rustdoc

 Rust ships with a tool called [rustdoc](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html) which can generate documentation by parsing specially formatted comments in Rust source code.